 The Community Services and Supports (CSS) component provides funding for mental health treatment services and supports for children/youth and their families living with severe emotional disturbance and Transition Age Youth (TAY), adults and older adults living with a serious mental illness.
 Housing is also a large part of the CSS component.
 In Sacramento County, there are 12 approved CSS Work Plans, together containing numerous programs.
-Recently, two new Full Service Partnership (FSP) programs were added and they will be fully implemented in FY 2022-23.
 Over the years, these programs have expanded and evolved as we strive to deliver high quality and effective services to meet the needs of children/youth, TAY, adults, older adults and their families.